h0ker/ManagerApp/README.md

 To install this package:

-1. Unzip the `ManagerApp.zip` file
+1. Unzip the `ManagerApp.zip` file included in our Canvas submission
 2. Double click on the certificate file in the new folder
 3. Select `Open`
 4. Select `Install Certificate`